 #2 Take a Boat Tour to Port Austin Lighthouse

-In 2019, a fun new water tour is started at Port Austin Harbor.
-Capt.
+From time to time, Capt.
 Tom Carriveau is bringing his 50-foot excursion boat Lady of the Lake for mid-week tours from Port Austin.
-The tour offers guests the opportunity to see Port Austin Lighthouse, Burnt Cabin Point, and the famous Turnip Rock outcropping near Pointe Aux Barques.
+The tour allows guests to see Port Austin Lighthouse, Burnt Cabin Point, and the famous Turnip Rock outcropping near Pointe Aux Barques.
 Details, schedules, and costs can be found on the Explorer Charters site.

 #3 Paddle A Kayak to Turnip or Broken Rocks